lenz-moraga/lenz-moraga/README.md

 ![Photoshop](https://img.shields.io/badge/Photoshop-31A8FF?logo=adobephotoshop&logoColor=white&style=for-the-badge)
 ![Illustrator](https://img.shields.io/badge/Illustrator-FF9A00?logo=adobeillustrator&logoColor=white&style=for-the-badge)

+---

 ### PROJECT CASES I'VE WORKED ON

+> [!NOTE]
-#### Project Management App — Frontend Developer
+> #### Project Management App — Frontend Developer
-I contributed as a front-end developer to the maintenance and enhancement of an existing web application built with ReactJS and TypeScript.
+> I contributed as a front-end developer to the maintenance and enhancement of an existing web application built with ReactJS and TypeScript.
 This application is primarily focused on displaying a list of projects and tracking their progress.
+>

-Users interact with the application by submitting orders, completing surveys, and uploading required documentation, allowing efficient project management.
+> Users interact with the application by submitting orders, completing surveys, and uploading required documentation, allowing efficient project management.

+---

+> [!NOTE]
-#### Real Estate App — UI Designer / Frontend Developer
+> ### Real Estate App — UI Designer / Frontend Developer
-As a front-end developer, I was responsible for creating UX/UI Flows, Use cases using tools like Miro and Figma, and bringing them to the front end using ReactJs and Typescript.
+> As a front-end developer, I was responsible for creating UX/UI Flows, Use cases using tools like Miro and Figma, and bringing them to the front end using ReactJs and Typescript.
 This application served as a product catalog for properties available for sale or rent.
+>

-Users could browse properties, view photos, and contact property owners.
+> Users could browse properties, view photos, and contact property owners.
 Plans include implementing a payment method for rental transactions.

-#### Bank Application Update Support — Technical Support / Project Coordinator
-As a Technical Support, I was responsible for creating roadmaps to support and teach the new users how to install, troubleshoot, and use the application.

-As a Project Coordinator, I created and planned routes to update existing apps.

 ---

+> [!NOTE]
+> #### Bank Application Update Support — Technical Support / Project Coordinator
+> As a Technical Support, I was responsible for creating roadmaps to support and teach the new users how to install, troubleshoot, and use the application.
+>
+> As a Project Coordinator, I created and planned routes to update existing apps.